mosaicml/composer/docs/source/index.rst

 an optional :doc:`Trainer<trainer/using_the_trainer>` API that makes `composing` many different enhancements easy.

-We implemented dozens of papers and `trained thousands of models <https://app.mosaicml.com/explorer/imagenet>`_ so you don't have to, and build strong baselines in the process.
+We implemented dozens of papers and `trained thousands of models <https://app.mosaicml.com/explorer/imagenet>`_ so you don't have to, and built strong baselines to rigorously measure their effect.

 With Composer, you can build recipes to:
 - Train ResNet-50 on ImageNet to the standard 76.6% Top-1 accuracy for $40 in 1.2 hours (`with vanilla PyTorch:` $116 in 3.8 hours) on AWS.